-What does a Ronin Operator do?
+What is a Ronin Operator?

 What Is a Ronin Operator?